somnambulist-tech/read-models/README.md

 __Note:__ to access properties via the magic __get/call the property name must be a valid PHP property/method name.
 Keys that start with numbers (for example), will not work.
 Any virtual methods / properties should be documented using `@property-read` tags on the class level docblock comment.
 Additionally: virtual methods can be tagged using `@method`.

+__Note:__ to get a raw attribute value, use `->getRawAttribute()`.
+This will return null if the attribute is not found, but could also return null for the specified key.

 [Auto-generated API docs](docs/api-read-models.md) are avaiable in the docs folder.